 Best affiliate marketing plans you can start joining are those services that you are currently using.

 If you use SiteGround for hosting, you can sign up for their affiliate marketing plan.
 This way it is more natural to your readers.
-Rather than it seeming to be forced.
+Rather than it seems to be forced.

 So start from products or services you are currently using.
 Next, choose products or affiliate plans that add to what you talk about on your blog.